ge-flight-analytics/emspy/README.md

 analytic_set_df = analytic_set.get_analytic_set('folder1\folder2\set name')
 ```

 If you want to know what folders and sets are inside a folder, you can use the `get_group_content()` method.
-This takes just the path to the folder yuu are interested in as the only input.
+This takes just the path to the folder you are interested in as the only input.
 To search the root folder, do not pass an input or use an empty string ("")
 ```python
 analytic_set.get_group_content("folder1\folder2")